 Food delivery drivers are given the responsibility of making sure the order arrives on time and in good condition.
 Unfortunately, there are food delivery drivers who tamper with the customer’s order while they are on the way to drop it off.
 In California, food tampering is illegal and is taken very seriously.
 According to California’s Penal Code section 347, those who intentionally add poisons or harmful substances to a drink or food are subjected to serious consequences.
 They may be found guilty of a felony that can punish them with a prison sentence of 2 to 5 years.
 If the victim suffers a serious injury or death, then the food delivery driver may face 3 more years of jail time.

-If you were a victim of a food delivery accident and would like to hire an attorney to help you file a lawsuit, West Coast Trial Lawyers has Solana Beach food delivery attorneys with over 60 years of extensive experience in handling personal injury cases.
-Our team has won over 5,000 cases and acquired more than $1 billion in settlements, we have been acknowledged as one of the top personal injury law firms in Woodland Hills.
+If you were a victim of a food delivery accident and would like to sue the party at-fault, West Coast Trial Lawyers has Woodland Hills food delivery accident attorneys with over 60 years of collective legal experience in handling personal injury cases.
+With our track record of recovering more than $1 billion in settlements, we have been acknowledged as one of the top personal injury law firms in Woodland Hills.

 We offer a free, no-obligation consultation at our Woodland Hills personal injury law firm.
 If you are interested in using our services, please contact our 24/7 legal team by calling (818) 514-9423 or emailing [email protected].

 Here is a list of common causes of food delivery accidents and how they occur.